Populus grandidentata: Ecology

 The species is able to adapt to a wide range of soils, though it is most abundant on sands, loamy sands and light sandy loams.
 Big-tooth aspens can tolerate sandy uplands and high, rocky sites.
 The depth to the water table is generally about 5 ft.
 Soil must be moist but well-aerated for good growth.
 Being very shade intolerant, most shaded stems die.
 They are pioneer species on disturbed sites, persisting in successional communities until senescence.
 Rapid height growth of suckers allows it to outcompete other sprouting species such as red oak (Quercus rubra) and red maple (Acer rubrum) on many sites.
 In the absence of disturbance, it is soon replaced by conifers and hardwoods.
 In the Great Lakes Region at the turn of the 20th century, many mature pine forests were logged and burned.
 Bigtooth and quaking aspens frequently dominated the postdisturbance forests.
 Without fire or other disturbance, these forests are being replaced by later successional, shade-tolerant species.
 This aspen usually grows in even-aged, mixed stands, most commonly with quaking aspens.
 Codominant in both hardwood and coniferous forests, it does not occur as a subdominant because of its extreme shade intolerance.
 Quaking aspen (Populus tremuloides) is the predominant species in aspen stands in the Great Lakes region, but bigtooth aspen dominates on drier, upland sites.
 Aspen stands dominated by bigtooth aspens are generally more open than those dominated by quaking aspens.
 It is more disease resistant than P. tremuloides.
 The most serious disease is hypoxylon canker (caused by Entoleuca mammata).
 Other rots, fungi, and root decay affect this species.
-A preferred host of the gypsy moth, tree death occurs when near-complete defoliation by the gypsy moth is followed by an infestation of Armillaria fungus.
+A preferred host of the spongy moth, tree death occurs when near-complete defoliation by the spongy moth is followed by an infestation of Armillaria fungus.
 The ambrosia beetle (Xyleborus saxesceni) attacks fire-damaged bigtooth aspens.
 Commonly, it occurs in areas that frequently burn, such as large upland areas distant from water and upwind of natural fire breaks, such as lakes.